-Media Trust's Chief Executive has overall responsibility for implementing and monitoring this policy, which will be reviewed on a regular basis following its implementation and specifically whenever there are relevant changes in legislation or to MT's working practices.
+Media Trust's Chief Executive has overall responsibility for implementing and monitoring this policy, which will be reviewed on an annual basis following its implementation and specifically whenever there are relevant changes in legislation or to MT's working practices.
+The board will also review this policy yearly.
 Any queries or comments about this policy should be addressed to the Chief Executive.